 More than ever, people need to have opportunities to experience the profound sense of purpose and meaning that comes with unveiling the sacred nature of human life.
 Grace Davie shares her thoughts here on ‘vicarious religion’ and the potential of cathedrals to be places in which people can reach beyond themselves, connect with the sacred – and where our yearning for the Common Good can find expression.

-The prompt for writing this was an article in The Guardian – drawn to my attention by the blog editor – in which Simon Jenkins muses on the notion of “vicarious religion" and the relative attractiveness of cathedrals as no-strings-attached places of meditation.
+The prompt for writing this was an article in which Simon Jenkins muses on the notion of “vicarious religion” and the relative attractiveness of cathedrals as no-strings-attached places of meditation.
 Might this have relevance for the Common Good, in the sense that cathedrals are places in which to reach beyond ourselves and to connect with the sacred, both personally and collectively?

 I have worked with the idea of “vicarious religion” for some twenty years, understanding this as the notion of religion performed by an active minority but on behalf of a much larger number, who (implicitly at least) not only understand, but appear to approve of what the minority is doing.
 The first half of the definition is straightforward and reflects the everyday meaning of the term “vicarious” – that is, to do something on behalf of someone else.
 The second half captures the legacy of the historic churches of Europe (including Britain) and is best explored by means of examples.